kehantan/labbook/docs/protein/expression.rst

 #.
 Label the centrifuge tube.
 #.
 Store pellet at -80 C.

-    * Bacterial pellet can be stored in -80 C for months wihtout problem.
+    * Bacterial pellet can be stored in -80 C for months without problem.
-    * Wrap the centrifuge tube in plastic bag before storing in -80 C to prevent contamination of other samples.

 Item checklist
 --------------